maraouf/OmniGrid/CONTRIBUTING.md

 # Contributing to OmniGrid

 Thanks for taking the time to look at OmniGrid.
-This file is the short on-ramp for outside contributors; the deep architectural reference is [`CLAUDE.md`](CLAUDE.md), and operator-facing runbooks live under [`docs/`](docs/).
+This file is the short on-ramp for outside contributors; operator-facing runbooks live under [`docs/`](docs/).

 OmniGrid is a small project maintained as a homelab tool first and a